Software apps and online services

 Then, I unclasped the main box and removed the main board, ribbon cables, and the miscellaneous components.
 The ribbon cables came nicely bundled and organized, as did the LEDs and documentation.

-Next, I installed the metal touch pins into their respective locations, along with their silicone backstops to prevent accidental pokes.
+Next, I installed the metal touch pins into their respective locations, along with their silicone backstops to hold the pins in place.

 Then I poked holes into the printed volcano and installed its respective LEDs.
 I also attached the correct jumper wires to the corresponding touchpoints and then connected everything to the HyperDuino shield.